-Off the Podium
+Off The Podium

-I started to write about music and education soon after I left teaching to work at the Nashville Symphony in 2014.
+I started to write about music and education soon after I left teaching to work for the Nashville Symphony in 2014.
 Writing was something I had wanted to do for many years but the daily demands of working in a school environment helped me continue to procrastinate making a start at it.
 When I left the classroom, I took advantage of my career change to begin to write down reflections on a life in music and music education.

-My blog is called Off the Podium because it literally describes my perspective – I was a school music teacher and youth ensemble director for many years, and now have stepped “off the podium”.
+My blog is called Off The Podium because it literally describes my perspective – I was a school music teacher and youth ensemble director for many years, and now have stepped “off the podium”.
 This blog provides a format for me to continue to teach and learn, as well as reflect on my experience as a musician outside the classroom or ensemble rehearsal.

 My teaching career spans public and private schools in New York, Florida, and Nashville – from Kindergarten through 12th grade – and included a broad array of music education formats including general music, choir, strings, piano, and music theory.
 I have taught at “alternative” and progressive schools, traditional college preparatory schools, and a public arts magnet high school.
 I also founded and directed an independent nonprofit youth orchestra for five years and have extensive experience teaching traditional dance and directing plays and musicals with students in grades K-8.
 I taught private and small ensemble lessons on several instruments during the early years of my teaching career, and later served on leadership committees at the school and district level, as well as on the boards of nonprofit organizations.

-Although I do have other interests, here on Off the Podium I try to maintain at least a “wide angle” focus and post only articles related to music and education.
+Although I do have other interests, here on Off The Podium I try to maintain at least a “wide angle” focus and post only articles related to music and education.
 Roughly,

 - a third are about music education and relate experiences, ideals, and practical suggestions from a life spent teaching music;

 - and a third reflect my own personal musical interests and preoccupations.